 The Path from CFO to CEO

 As the pace of hiring women CFOs increases, the pace at which women CFOs are promoted into CEO roles remains too slow.
-In 2020 there have been a handful of women making the CFO to CEO progression.
+Women making the CFO to CEO progression.
 This will however gradually change as more Board seats are fulfilled by recently retired women CFOs.

 The Need for Increased Diversity Amongst Women CFOs